 Family: Pinaceae.
 Native to North Africa.
 60-100 feet.
-The Atlas cedar is a slow-growing conifer that matures into a handsome specimen tree with spreading branches and a pyramidal form.
+Atlas cedar is a slow-growing conifer that matures into a handsome specimen tree with spreading branches and a pyramidal form.
 The short stiff needles are bluish green, varying in color from silvery blue to light green.
 The gray bark is smooth and shiny, becoming cracked and scaly with age.
 In the fall, 3-4 inch cylindrical cones, depressed at the tip, grow upright on the upper sides of branches and shed clouds of yellow pollen.

 3. Black Locust

-Family: Leguminosae.
+Family: Fabaceae.
 Native to Maryland and the Eastern United States.
 60-80 feet.
-The Black locust can grow on nutrient-poor soils due to its ability to fix atmospheric nitrogen with a symbiotic bacterium, thereby providing its own fertilizer.
+Black locust can grow on nutrient-poor soils due to its ability to fix atmospheric nitrogen with a symbiotic bacterium, thereby providing its own fertilizer.
 The gray-brown bark is deeply furrowed.
 Leaves are compound, 8-14 inches long with seven to 20 oval leaflets that fold together at night.
-In spring, the Black locust produces clusters of fragrant, white, pea-like flowers that attract honeybees.
+In spring, the black locust produces clusters of fragrant, white, pea-like flowers that attract honeybees.
 The fruit is a short, flat, dark brown pod.
 The wood is used to make long-lasting fence posts.

 4. Norway Maple

-Family: Aceraceae.
+Family: Sapindaceae.
 Native to Europe.
 Naturalized in the United States.
 50-70 feet.
-Because of its tolerance for poor soil conditions and urban environments, the Norway maple was once a widely recommended street tree.
+Because of its tolerance for poor soil conditions and urban environments, Norway maple was once a widely recommended street tree.
 It has escaped cultivation and is now considered an undesirable invasive because it competes aggressively with native trees.
 The leaves are 4-7 inches across with five sharp-pointed lobes.
 Dark green in summer, the leaves change to yellow in the fall.

 5. Red Maple

-6. Northern Read Oak
+6. Northern Red Oak

 Family: Fagaceae.
 Native to Maryland and Eastern North America.
 70-90 feet.
-A relatively fast-growing deciduous tree, the Northern red oak is a tree of economic importance as well as a favored ornamental species often used for street plantings.
-The broad rounded crown and striking fall color of a mature Northern red oak creates a majestic presence in the landscape.
+A relatively fast-growing deciduous tree, northern red oak is a tree of economic importance as well as a favored ornamental species often used for street plantings.
+The broad rounded crown and striking fall color of a mature northern red oak creates a majestic presence in the landscape.
 The alternate, simple leaves are 5-8 inches long, 4-6 inches wide and dull green on top.
 Dark gray bark, smooth at first, becomes furrowed with age.
 Heavy crops of large, shallow-capped acorns are produced every three to five years.
 Its wood is used for making furniture, flooring, paneling and veneer.
-The Northern red oak is the New Jersey state tree.
+The northern red oak is the New Jersey state tree.

 7. Horse Chestnut

-9. Japanese Flowering Crabapple
+8. Japanese Flowering Crabapple

-10. Eastern White Pine
+9. Eastern White Pine

 Family: Pinaceae.
 Native to Maryland and Eastern North America.
 70-110 feet.
 Eastern white pine is a tall, fast-growing evergreen of economic and ornamental value.
 The soft, flexible, blue-green 3-5 inch long needles are grouped in fives.
 The bark is gray and becomes furrowed with age.
 The slender cones are 4-8 inches long and often slightly curved.
 Once plentiful, white pine was used in shipbuilding to make masts and spars.
 The soft, white, straight-grained wood is now primarily used for millwork.
 It is the state tree of Maine and Michigan.

-13. Bald Cypress
+12. Bald Cypress

-14. Canadian Hemlock
+13. Canadian Hemlock